LexiaoLai/LexiaoLai.github.io/_pages/about.md

 **Email:** lai dot lexiao at hku dot hk

+**Prospective Students:** I am actively looking for a highly motivated Ph.D. student who is interested in the theory of optimization and data science.
+Ideal candidates will have a solid background in mathematics, with proficiency in programming being highly desirable.
+If you are interested in working with me, please email me your CV and transcripts.

 ## Papers
 1. (with Cédric Josz) Sufficient conditions for instability of the subgradient method with constant step size, *SIAM Journal on Optimization*, 2024 [[doi](https://epubs.siam.org/doi/abs/10.1137/22M1535723)] [[preprint](https://arxiv.org/abs/2211.14852)]
 2. (with Cédric Josz and Xiaopeng Li) Convergence of the momentum method for semialgebraic functions with locally Lipschitz gradients, *SIAM Journal on Optimization*, 2023 [[doi](https://epubs.siam.org/doi/10.1137/23M1545720)] [[preprint](https://arxiv.org/abs/2307.03331)]